 One of the most frequently asked questions about social media marketing is: What is the best time to post on Facebook?

 Luckily, you no longer have to take anyone’s word for it.
-Facebook now provides easy-to-use analytics tools so each of us can track the behavior of our page’s visitors and determine the best time to post on Facebook based on our specific audience.
+Facebook now provides easy-to-use analytics tools so each of us can track the behavior of our page’s visitors and determine the best time to post content on Facebook based on our specific audience.
 After all, there are a lot of people on Facebook and they don’t all follow the same schedule.
 The best time to post on Facebook depends on who you are trying to reach and how you are trying to engage them.

 Experiment #1: For one week, post Facebook content only on your top two or three most visited days.
 Compare engagement on those days with the engagement you’re used to getting.
 Does it help to post content only on these high-audience days?
 If not, try again.
 Post a day before high-audience days, as Facebook posts tend to peak anywhere between a few hours to a day later.
 Again, compare results and take note.